mdisprgm/bdsx-ostag/README.md

 # Usage

 -   set `enabled` in setting.json
--   if true, after player, join player's device os will be shown under their nametag
+-   if true, after player join, players' device os will be shown under their nametag

 ```json
 {